Client-Centered Indianapolis Employment Contracts Attorneys

 Is Your Employment Agreement Legal?

 Even if you agree to an employment contract with illegal terms, the contract is null and unenforceable.
-This means that if you signed an agreement to work unpaid overtime hours, for example, that term and perhaps even the entire contract can be rendered void because requiring unpaid work is prohibited by federal law.
+For example, you may sign an agreement to work unpaid overtime however.
+However, that term and perhaps the entire contract can be rendered void because requiring unpaid work is prohibited by federal law.

 There are many examples of illegal terms you may come across in an employment contract, especially from an inexperienced employer.
-These can attempt to unlawfully limit your lawfully protected sick leave or pregnancy leave, prohibit whistleblowing, or even permit unlawful grounds for termination.
-Any terms that imply these or other illegal provisions should be challenged before you sign or if an employer is trying to enforce them.
+These can attempt to unlawfully limit your lawfully protected sick or pregnancy leave, prohibit whistleblowing, or even permit unlawful termination.
+Any terms implying illegal provisions should be challenged before you sign or if an employer is trying to enforce them.

-Should you find yourself confronted with illegal terms in an employment agreement, or need help determining if terms are illegal, reach out to an attorney for help.
+Should you find yourself confronted with illegal terms in an agreement, reach out to an attorney for legal advice.
 Our employment lawyers at Cleveland Lehner Cassidy can scan employment agreements to search for unlawful or unfavorable terms.

-When you need our help, reach out to Cleveland Lehner Cassidy by contacting us online as soon as possible.
-Take advantage of a free and flexible initial consultation over the phone or in-person to find out how we may be able to help.
+When you need our help, reach out to the law firm of Cleveland Lehner Cassidy.
+Take advantage of a free and flexible initial consultation over the phone or in-person.